 The purpose of the Digital Restart Fund is to support digital and information and communication technology initiatives, and for that purpose, it funds projects that fall into these categories:

 Life Events, Life Journeys

-The project improves the customer experience of those accessing a service or product due to a life event, such as having a baby.
-It will aim to identify gaps and opportunities to innovate and create a more efficient service delivery.
+The project improves the customer experience of those accessing a service or product due to a significant event during the individual’s life, such as having a baby; recording related interactions between individual and entities connected with the delivery of services by a government agency; and implementing solutions to rectify impediments to service delivery.

 State Digital Assets

 A product or service that can be used across more than one NSW government agency to ensure a consistent experience, reduce duplication and save costs.